SDT-piezo Contents Functions Next PDF Index

 iimouse('zoom reset')

-The resulting deformation and electric field are represented in Fig 2.41.
+The resulting deformation and electric field are represented in Fig 2.49.
 The mean strains S1,S2 and S3 and the mean electric field in direction 3 (poling direction) are then computed.
 In this example, the electric field is aligned with the poling direction, but is of opposite direction, resulting in a negative value of the mean strain S3 (d33 is positive).
 Because d31 and d32 are negative, the mean values of S1 and S2 are positive: when the patch contracts in direction 3, it is elongated in directions 1 and 2.
 By dividing the mean strains by the mean electric field in the poling direction, one should recover the d31,d32 and d33 coefficients of the material.
 The mean value of E3 is however different from the value which would be obtained if the electric field was uniform (continuous electrodes on the sides of the patch).
 This value is considered here as the reference analytical value given by E3 = V/p.
+Note that due to the conversion to mm, the voltage is expressed in µ V.

 a) b)